California

 That’s why prevention and avoidance are first two principles of integrated pest management’s “PAMS Approach,” with monitoring and suppression following behind.
 It’s also the rationale behind the Plant Risk Evaluator Tool, an online database to evaluate the potential for ornamental and horticultural plants to become invasive weeds in different areas and environments

-- Exploring a Fiery Method for Replacing Invasive Grasses
+Exploring a Fiery Method for Replacing Invasive Grasses

 In California and throughout the West, land managers face huge challenges on huge acreage.
-Threats include invasive annual grasses, climate change and changing fire regimes.
-And those threats combine – the invasive grasses outcompete native perennial grasses and become flash fuels that exacerbate wildfires in landscapes already vulnerable because of climate change.
+Threats include invasive annual grasses, drier summers and changing fire regimes.
+And those threats combine – the invasive grasses outcompete native perennial grasses and become flash fuels that exacerbate wildfires in landscapes already at risk of burning.

 To combat the combined threat, UC Davis researchers are testing a burn-and-replant method as a combined solution.